 - Create a culture of giving in your family

 Instead of giving traditional gifts, consider gifting in a recipient’s name to a nonprofit or other organization.
 Research organizations as a family and involve your children in choosing the most worthy and meaningful to them.
 Have your kids cull their rooms regularly for toys and clothing that can be donated to someone less fortunate, or have kids request that birthday party guests bring new or used toys or books for donation to the charity of their choice, and then deliver those items together.
 Consider setting aside a portion of your children’s allowances or gift money and having them choose a recipient for a donation.
-You can even give to Parents Place to help families who may not be able to afford the full cost of clinical services.
+You can even give to JFCS’ Center for Children and Youth to help families who may not be able to afford the full cost of clinical services.

 - Get outdoors